brightcove/brightcove-player-sdk-ios-fw/README.md

 CocoaPods
 --------------

-You can use [Cocoapods][cocoapods] to add the FreeWheel Plugin for Brightcove Player SDK to your project.
+You can use [CocoaPods][cocoapods] to add the FreeWheel Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK-FW` podspec [here][podspecs].
 To use this spec, add the following to the top of Podfile: `source 'https://github.com/brightcove/BCOVSpecs.git'`.
-CocoaPods 0.39 or newer is required.
+CocoaPods version 0.39.0 or higher is required.

 The FreeWheel SDK **is not** included in this pod.
 You **must** manually add the FreeWheel SDK AdManager.framework to your project.
 The pod will however add all the libraries required by AdManager.framework framework.